jvanstraten/fletcher_streams/README.md

-We define that a river $R$ consists of one or more streams $S_i$ and one or more domains $G_j$:
+We define that a River $R$ consists of one or more streams $S_i$ and one or more domains $G_j$:

 $R = \{ S_{0..|S|-1}, G_{0..|G|-1} \}$